makeabilitylab/physcomp/arduino/led-blink3.md

     }
 {% endhighlight C++ %}

 In order to use the `Blinker` class (as shown above), it needs to be defined within your `.ino` sketch at the top of the file (before you try to instantiate a Blinker object).
-We'll also show how to create a class that exists in its own `.h` and `.cpp` files.
+Later, we'll also show how to create a class that exists in its own `.h` and `.cpp` files.

 #### Full Blinker code
 So, the entire code looks like this: